govuk-one-login/mobile-ios-networking/README.md

 Conforms to: `CustomStringConvertible`

 #### Version
 `Version` used as part of assembling the `UserAgent` properties.
 It has two initialisers.
-The one used when creating the `UserAgent` takes a `String` arguement and separates it into components for `major`, `minor` and `increment` version numbers which are then stored in constant properties.
+The one used when creating the `UserAgent` takes a `String` argument and separates it into components for `major`, `minor` and `increment` version numbers which are then stored in constant properties.
 The other initialiser accepts separate `Int` types directly for `major`, `minor` and `increment`.

 Conforms to: `CustomStringConvertible`, `Decodable` and `Comparable`.